dlsso/blockchain-developer-bootcamp-final-project/README.md

 # Puzzle Rewards

+## Checklist
+- [x] Describes the project,
+- [ ] Describes the directory structure,
+- [ ] Describes where the frontend project can be accessed
+- [x] Your public Ethereum account if you would like to receive your certification as an NFT (this is optional).
+- [ ] Clear instructions on installing dependencies for your project
+- [ ] Clear instructions on accessing or—if your project needs a server (not required)—running your project
+- [x] Clear instructions on running your smart contract unit tests and which port a local testnet should be running on.
-## Summary
+## Project description
-Allow users to post a puzzle with an ETH reward.
-The puzzle will be viewable on the web interface and an associated smart contract will be created holding the ETH reward.
-Allow other users to submit an answer to the smart contract through the web interface.
+Allow users to post and solve puzzles with an ETH reward.
+Users can post a puzzle using the web interface and an associated smart contract will be created holding the ETH reward.
+Other users can submit an answer to the smart contract through the web interface.
 When the smart contract receives the correct answer it releases the funds to the sender.

+## Directory structure

+## Where front end can be accessd

+## Ethereum account to send NFT
+`0xBb88013DdA8095576230Ae446e4e5047Cf56Dade`
+## Installing dependencies

+## Accessing or running your project

+## Running your smart contract unit tests and which port a local testnet should be running on
+Run `truffle test` from the project directory.
+Local testnet should be on port `8545`.

+# Orignal readme
 ## Use case
 Crypto enthusiasts like puzzles.
 Primary use would be just for fun.
 Could also be used as a recruiting tool.
 Ultimate stretch goal would be to create a system that allows puzzle creators to accept an answer of their choosing, allowing the platform to be used for general rewards (unsolved problems, content creation, etc.).
 ## Puzzle creation workflow
 1. User connects to MetaMask
 2. User enters puzzle text, answer, and reward, then submits.
 (Stretch goal: ability to add image)